iferres/simurg/README.md

-# pansimulatoR: Simulate a bacterial pangenome in R
+# simba: Simulate a Bacterial Pangenome in R

 This R package is intended to produce simulated pangenomes using reference sequences as starting point (MRCA), and both Neutral \[1\] and Infinitely Many Genes (IMG) \[2\] models to produce changes along branches of a simulated coalescent tree.